-- Lodine (etodolac) , like other NSAIDs, may cause serious CV side effects, such as MI or stroke, which may result in hospitalization and even death.
-Although serious CV events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, weakness, slurring of speech, and should ask for medical advice when observing any indicative sign or symptoms.
-Patients should be apprised of the importance of this follow-up (see WARNINGS, Cardiovascular Effects).
+- Etodolac capsules, like other NSAIDS, may cause serious CV side effects, such as MI or stroke, which may result in hospitalization and even death.
+Although serious CV events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, weakness, slurring of speech, and should ask for medical advice when observing any indicative signs or symptoms.
+Patients should be apprised of the importance of this follow-up (see WARNINGS, Cardiovascular Effects ).

-- Lodine (etodolac) , like other NSAIDs, can cause GI discomfort and, rarely, serious GI side effects, such as ulcers and bleeding, which may result in hospitalization and even death.
-Although serious GI tract ulcerations and bleeding can occur without warning symptoms, patients should be alert for the signs and symptoms of ulcerations and bleeding, and should ask for medical advice when observing any indicative sign or symptoms including epigastric pain, dyspepsia, melena, and hematemesis.
-Patients should be apprised of the importance of this follow-up (see WARNINGS, Gastrointestinal Effects—Risk of Ulceration, Bleeding, and Perforation).
+- Etodolac capsules, like other NSAIDs, can cause GI discomfort and, rarely, serious GI side effects, such as ulcers and bleeding, which may result in hospitalization and even death.
+Although serious GI tract ulcerations and bleeding can occur without warning symptoms, patients should be alert for the signs and symptoms of ulcerations and bleeding, and should ask for medical advice when observing any indicative signs or symptoms including epigastric pain, dyspepsia, melena, and hematemesis.
+Patients should be apprised of the importance of this follow-up (see WARNINGS, Gastrointestinal Effects - Risk of Ulceration, Bleeding, and Perforation).

-- Lodine (etodolac) , like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS, and TEN, which may result in hospitalizations and even death.
+- Etodolac capsules, like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS, and TEN, which may result in hospitalization and even death.
 Although serious skin reactions may occur without warning, patients should be alert for the signs and symptoms of skin rash and blisters, fever, or other signs of hypersensitivity such as itching, and should ask for medical advice when observing any indicative signs or symptoms.
 Patients should be advised to stop the drug immediately if they develop any type of rash and contact their physicians as soon as possible.

 - Patients should promptly report signs or symptoms of unexplained weight gain or edema to their physicians.